druwan/lunch-reservations/server/README.md

 For Customers who wants to save their orders

-- Frontend Login ✔
+- Frontend Login ✅
 - Backend Middleware to connect with frontend
-  - Save new users to DB
+  - Save new users to DB ✅
   - Always save orders
 - Implement Confirmation

 #### Checkout

-- Select time and day for pickup
+- Select day and time for pickup
 - Select payment option
   - Stripe?
+Nets?